USEPA/ORD_Plume_Paper/README.md

-# Geographic Characterization of Benzene Plumes in California

-## Code and Analysis
-This repository accompanies the paper submitted to AGU GeoHealth.
-All code needed to reproduce analyses presented in the paper is provided here.
+## Considering Monitoring Well Bias in the Delineation of Benzene Plume Lengths.

+This repository serves as a companion to research submitted for publication to the Journal of Environmental Engineering.
+All code used to generate analysis and results presented in the paper is available here.
+Geotracker data can be obtained from the California Water Boards [geotracker website](https://geotracker.waterboards.ca.gov/data_download_by_county) in order to reproduce our work and results.
+Much of the data is too large to store in this repository.
+If you are interested in obtaining derived results, or for additional questions, please contact Andrew Murray at: Murray.AndrewR@epa.gov